pimbrouwers/Falco/README.md

 ### Crytography

-Many sites have the requirement of secure log in and sign up.
+Many sites have the requirement of a secure log in and sign up (i.e. registering and maintaining a user's database).
 Thus, generating strong hashes and random salts is of critical importance.

 Falco helpers are accessed by importing `Falco.Auth.Crypto`.

 ```f#
 // Generating salt,